seedstack/website/content/docs/business/manual/core/qualified-injection.md

         weight: 20
 ---

-The SEED Business framework supports the use of qualifiers defined by the JSR 330.
+The Business framework supports the use of qualifiers defined by the JSR 330.
 This feature provides the ability to create multiple implementations for the same interface.
 This is useful when you have multiple algorithms or implementation technologies for an interface.